monsoonmaelstrom/book2/book2.md

 I feel like a hundred years have gone by.
 Maybe even a thousand.
 I’m starting to feel like I never existed anywhere else.
 I think I’m starting to forget, and I feel like forgetting would be a very bad thing in this place.
 I’m just not sure why.
 And I’m not sure if that’s because I’ve forgotten, or because I never knew.

 I feel like there’s so much I’ve forgotten.
 My name is Hazel.
 I know that.
 I know it was dark before I came here.
 And I know I’m waiting for someone.
 Or I think I am.
 I hope I am.
 I don’t want to be here all alone forever.
-That seems undesirable.
+That seems… undesirable.

 I am a person.
 People are supposed to be with other people.
 I’m pretty sure that’s one of those rules, or something.